kjaffel/CPEanalyzer/README.md

 # CPEanalyzer
 Cluster Parameter Estimator: algorithm used to determine the position and errors of the CMS Pixel and Strip clusters .
-Method used from CMSSW - StripCPEfromTrackAngle; Takes the track angle estimate into account when applying the Lorentz angle and back plane correction, and uses a resolution parameterization as a function of the expected cluster width
+Method used from CMSSW - StripCPEfromTrackAngle; Takes the track angle estimate into account when applying the Lorentz angle and back plane correction, and uses a resolution parameterization as a function of the expected cluster width.
+This repositry is based on [Hit resolution repositry](https://gitlab.cern.ch/coldham/hitresolutionproject/-/tree/master) and large part of the code have been re-used for CPE studies purposes !
 ## Recipe for your favorite CMSSW version:[current cmssw working version : 11_2_2_patch1]
 ```bash
  cmsrel CMSSW_11_2_2_patch1